slowernews/wisdom-tldr/README.md

 > *'If a person is nice to you and to nobody else, that person is not nice.'*

 on a deep relationship, politics must match

-on gifting
-be an expert gift giver.
-practical luxuries make better gifts than merchandise branded with your company’s logo. give value. always give best in class a gift can have the opposite always be generous/giving
 -->

 HOWEVER, after taking the first step [mirror](#on-mirroring) their behavior.
 Run away from mediocrity and be ready to loose people.